island-is/island.is/handbook/repository/generate.md

 ## Generate a component

-To generate a new component in island-ui-core.
+To generate a new React component in island-ui-core.

 ```bash
 yarn generate @nrwl/react:component MyComponent --project=island-ui-core